VincentGranville/Machine-Learning/README.md

-The following material is currently available in the relevant sub-folders:
+The following material is currently available in the relevant sub-folders, <a href="https://github.com/VincentGranville/Machine-Learning">here</a>:

 <b>Python code</b>: